cristovao-n/public/mllms-vqa-rad/answers/vqa-rad/closed/population/results.md

 ## GPT-4o

 ```
 closed-ended questions in sample: 1299
+closed-ended questions in sample where expected answer is yes/no: 1193
-rows discarded: 119 (expected answer or model answer is not yes/no)
+rows discarded: 13 (model answer is not yes/no)
 valid rows: 1180
 yes: 585
 no: 595